heidelpay/php-payment-api/README.md

 latest stable PHP version whenever possible.

 ## SECURITY ADVICE
-If you want to store the output of this library into a database or something, please make sure that your application takes care of sql injection, cross-site-scripting (xss) and so on.
-There is no build in protection by now.
+If you want to store the output of this library e.g. into a database, please make sure that your application takes care of sql injection, cross-site-scripting (xss) and so on.
+There is currently no build-in protection.

 ## LICENSE